Liu Wen-cheng: Career

 Liu's first album Nuoyan (The Promise), released in 1975, launched his singing career when it became an instant hit.
 Liu's path to super-stardom was smooth, due to his distinctive vocal styles and good looks.
 Early in his career, he often wore a white scarf when performing and this evolved into his signature look.

 He won the prestigious Golden Bell Award for Best Male Singer three times, in the year 1980, 82 and 83.
 At the height of his career, Liu commanded an appearance fee of NT$240,000 per night.
-He released close to 40 albums and acted in over a dozen movies, in which he co-starred with some of the most popular female actresses like Brigitte Lin, Shirley Lu and Sylvia Chang.
+He released close to 40 albums and acted in over 20 movies, in which he co-starred with some of the most popular female actresses like Brigitte Lin, Shirley Lu and Sylvia Chang.

 In 1983, the then 30-year-old Liu announced unexpectedly that he would give up the limelight and focus on developing his career backstage.
 In numerous interviews, Liu explained that he could see no further breakthroughs and wished to retire at the peak of his career.
 He wanted to expand his horizons and not limit a lifetime to entertainment business.

 He subsequently set up a production company "Fei Ying" to groom young talents but the company was wound up in 1991 when he immigrated to the United States.